-This piece is a continuation on our series keeping tabs on classic retail chains as they unfortunately fade into the rearview.
+This piece is a continuation on our series keeping tabs on classic retail chains as they, unfortunately, fade into the rearview.
 This list is solely for full line Sears stores, Sears Grand, Sears Appliance & Mattress, and Sears Home Life stores.
 This list does not include owner operated Sears Hometown Stores.
-As of June 29, … Continue reading How Many Sears Stores Are Left?
+As we noted in … Continue reading How Many Sears Stores Are Left?

 This list was initially compiled in May 2020 utilizing Kmart's online store directory and then doing research through various news reports, phone calls to stores and message boards to verify the number of stores remaining open.
 We stand by the accuracy of this list recently cited in Forbes.
 At BroStocks we have a soft spot … Continue reading How many Kmarts are left in the United States?